microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 > **NOTE:**
 > The previous chapter referenced the mobile app used by the field technicians and engineers, and desktop Power Apps used by on-premises staff.
 The following chapters focus on the design, implementation, and rollout of the mobile Power Apps.
 The desktop Power Apps are left as an exercise for the reader.

 Kiana is skeptical of low-code solutions and Power Apps, but she and Maria decide to build an app together to help the field technicians check inventory (and order parts if necessary), query the knowledge base, and check their next appointment while out of the office, on service calls.
-Kiana and Maria plan to use this experience to explore how to add controls and use formulas in a Power App.
+Kiana and Maria plan to use this experience to explore how to add controls and use formulas in Power Apps.

 Although building an initial low-code prototype is primarily a typical citizen developer task, Kiana decides to pay attention to the process to ensure that she understands how the app is constructed.
 She needs this information to enable her to help Maria integrate the real-world data sources, Web APIs, and other services required into the app.